Before Investing In Penny Stocks, You Should Understand What They Are

 It costs less to be an OTC penny stock versus a NASDAQ penny stock or one listed on the NYSE.
 Based on this fact, certain penny stocks can pose even more risk than others.
 What’s more is that those who have trading accounts on platforms like Robinhood or Webull, for instance, have limited to no access to these stocks.
 This doesn’t mean you can trade penny stocks on Robinhood.
-But it does mean that the type of stocks accessible are ones listed on the major exchanges, for the most part.
+But it does mean that the type of stocks accessible are listed on the major exchanges, for the most part.

-What Are Penny Stocks And How Do I Find Public Information?
+What Are Penny Stocks, And How Do I Find Public Information?

 What Are Penny Stocks & How Should You Gauge Liquidity?

 This is key to finding the best penny stocks to buy.
 Pay close attention to the average daily liquidity.
-This is in comparison to simply look at the volume on a single day.
+This is in comparison to looking at the volume on a single day.
 Penny stocks can breakout big one day and are completely quiet the next.
 So, finding active penny stocks to buy is important.

-The one day pops are great if you can profit quickly.
+The one-day pops are great if you can profit quickly.
 But they usually are associated with promotions.
 Since these penny stock promotions can be fleeting, holding for longer than a day can be extremely risky.
 However, if you find a penny stock that has real news, complete financials, and no apparent promotion, it may be one to add to your list of penny stocks.

 Ready To Make Money With Penny Stocks?

 While there’s plenty of money to be made with penny stocks, you need to be able to handle the risks involved.
 Doing complete research is one way to avoid higher-risk stocks.
-Even though some stocks may “look good” on the surface, it may be more difficult to sell these when it comes to taking your profit.
+Even though some stocks may “look good” on the surface, it may be more challenging to sell these when it comes to taking your profit.

 There’s so much that goes into researching penny stocks and due diligence.
 Not only news headlines and speculation but also where to find important SEC filings and how to use them are key.
 Many companies won’t release news and instead opt to file information with the SEC.
 Furthermore, you can keep an eye on company Twitter accounts as these have been designated as options for releasing public information.